Leasehold management is not just a legal label. It is the set of activities that keep a block of flats safe, maintained, and financially sound.

 Common Failings and How to Fix Them

-Typical problems in leasehold management include: poor or late accounts, no clear reserve fund policy, weak consultation on major works, and patchy record-keeping for fire and safety.
-Fixing them starts with clarity.
-Who is responsible for what?
-When are accounts sent out?
-How are major works approved and reported?
-Even a small leasehold management company or residents' group can improve things by adopting simple processes: an annual budget and report, a maintenance schedule, and a single place for key documents.
+Typical problems include poor or late accounts, no clear reserve fund policy, weak consultation on major works, and patchy record-keeping for fire and safety.
+Fixing them starts with clarity — who is responsible for what, and when are accounts sent out?

 When to Use a Specialist Leasehold Management Company

-Some blocks are happy with a local managing agent who does a bit of everything.
-Others benefit from a specialist leasehold management company that understands leasehold law, service charge accounting, and Section 20 consultation.
-If your block is complex, has a history of disputes, or is going through a major project or change of ownership, it's worth getting quotes from firms that focus on leasehold.
-The same goes if you're a residents management company and want to hand over the heavy lifting while keeping control of policy.
+If your block is complex, has a history of disputes, or is going through a major project, it is worth getting quotes from firms that focus on leasehold.
+The same applies if you are a residents management company and want to hand over the heavy lifting while keeping control of policy.

 An Annual Management Calendar for Small to Medium Blocks

-To keep leasehold management on track, plan the year around a few fixed points.
+Plan the year around a few fixed points.
 Start of financial year: agree budget and service charge demands.
 Mid-year: review spending, reserves, and any planned works.
 Before major works: run a proper consultation and get quotes.
-Annually: fire risk assessment review, insurance renewal, and AGM (if you have a company).
-Keep a simple checklist so nothing drops, whether you're a director or holding your leasehold management company to account.
+Annually: fire risk assessment review, insurance renewal, and AGM.

-How Freehold.Pro helps
+How Freehold.Pro Helps

 Freehold.Pro is built around the tasks that leasehold management requires — service charge tracking, compliance logging, document storage, and resident communication — in one straightforward platform.